aitezazdev/Finance-Tracker-Mern/README.md

 # Finance Tracker (MERN)

-A lightweight full-stack Finance Tracker built with the **MERN** stack (MongoDB · Express.js · React · Node.js).
+A full-stack Finance Tracker built with the **MERN** stack (MongoDB · Express.js · React · Node.js).
 Quickly log your income & expenses, visualize spending habits, and stay on top of your budget with real-time updates and a clean, responsive interface.

 ---